saoricake/lilylab/blog/2021-11-23-stories-worthy-of-being-told.md

 yeah, it really is great... *most of the time*, as i said. the rest of the time? well...

-this would be the point where i pose the question "what yuri stories are worth telling?", but as it turns out, i won't have to do it — because the big shots in the industry have already answered it! in a [2016 interview with akiba blog](http://blog.livedoor.jp/geek/archives/51536605.html) ([translated by megax on sakuga blog](https://blog.sakugabooru.com/2017/01/04/manga-editors-roundtable-the-growth-of-yuri)), katsuyuki sasaki, editor at gangan joker magazine, said:
+this would be the point where i pose the question "what yuri stories are worth telling?", but as it turns out, i won't have to do it — because the big shots in the industry have already answered it! in a [2016 interview with akiba blog](http://blog.livedoor.jp/geek/archives/51536605.html){rel=external target=_blank} ([translated by megax on sakuga blog](https://blog.sakugabooru.com/2017/01/04/manga-editors-roundtable-the-growth-of-yuri){rel=external target=_blank}), katsuyuki sasaki, editor at gangan joker magazine, said:

 <figure class="quote">
   <blockquote cite="https://blog.sakugabooru.com/2017/01/04/manga-editors-roundtable-the-growth-of-yuri">